hjrdave/Neuron/src/docs/react/middleware.md

-## Middleware
+# Middleware

 Middleware is logic that runs at different times during the store dispatch process.
-This allows for state to be manipulated, interrigated, logged, and even cancelled during a dispatch.
+This allows for state to be manipulated, interrogated, logged, and even cancelled during a dispatch.
 Middleware is set on a store item.
 Any time the store item gets a dispatch, the appropriate middleware will run.
 And example middleware is below:

 ```jsx
 <State